vineelko/patina/docs/src/introduction.md

 There are additional cargo plugins (installables) that will need to be installed depending on what you are doing.
 You can find a list of all tools in the same file under the `[tools]` section.
-At a minimum, you will need `cargo-make` for compilation and `cargo-tarpaulin` for code coverage.
+At a minimum, you will need `cargo-make` for compilation and `cargo-llvm-cov` for code coverage.
 You should install these tools at the version specified via `cargo install --force $(tool_name) --version $(version)`, but it is best to install all of them.

 ```admonish note